eccelerators/SimStm/README.rst

  file writeable afile rvar

-Test if a file is writable.
+The ``file writeable`` instruction tests if a file is writable.
 If the file is not present, it is created without having content.
 The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.